National Flu Vaccination programme for 2019/2020

 What does this mean for our patients?

-We will be advertising clinic dates as soon as we have delivery dates and we would encourage you to book your appointment as soon as these become available.
-We will keep you updated by flyers, posters/media screen and on the practice website.
+Over 65 and under 65 at risk clinics have been organised and we would encourage you to book your appointment as soon as possible.
+We will keep you updated by posters/media screen and on the practice website.
 We may also use the text messaging service for some patient groups.

 - chronic respiratory disease such as chronic obstructive pulmonary disorder (COPD), severe asthma, bronchitis